AppertaFoundation/openeyes/README.md

 **Note:** [Google Chrome](https://www.google.com/chrome/) is the supported browser for OpenEyes.

+#### Windows 10

+You will need to have downloaded VC++ for Vagrant to be able to download base boxes for the build see this issue for more information [https://github.com/mitchellh/vagrant/issues/6754](https://github.com/mitchellh/vagrant/issues/6754)

 ### Useful Vagrant Commands

 * `vagrant up` - Will build the environment if it hasn't already been built